validate() function

 *

-* Returned when the input value does not conform to the expected type.
+* Indicates the input did not match the expected type.
+Contains the original

 */